 BAC when pulled over: If your license was originally suspended as a result of a DUI and you have a BAC of .02 percent or more when stopped then the punishment is more severe than illustrated above.

 - First offense – A minimum of $1,000 and at least 90 days in jail.

-Driving With A Suspended License involves two separate legal issues.
+Driving with a Suspended License involves two separate legal issues.
 When you are stopped, arrested, and charged with this offense, if found guilty, you are facing both a criminal conviction and administrative suspension.
-The court may issue legally punitive decisions while PennDOT may suspend your license.
+The court may issue legally punitive decisions, while PennDOT may add more suspension time to your license.

 An attorney can attempt to mitigate these penalties by both the court and PennDOT.
 If there is any defense or justification for your driving with a suspended license, your attorney will ensure this is clearly presented in court so that you can hopefully avoid the significant consequences.